Fabric-based star soft robotic gripper: Performance of the fabric-based star soft robotic gripper

-The gripper can lift relatively heavy objects because we take advantage of the high bending stiffness of the inflated tubes.
-Note that the bending modulus of a thin-walled inflated cylinder $E W^3 t/\pi^2$ is much higher than $B$\,\cite{main1995beam}.
-When $\rho_0$ is large or the object is too heavy, out-of-plane deformations can be observed while the arms remain straight (see Fig.~\ref{fig:star}E where the inner corners of the star are pushed down).
+The robustness of the manufacturing process allows us to easily produce multiple stars to further increase grip strength by stacking multiple stars.
+When $\rho_0$ is large or the object is too heavy, out-of-plane deformations can be observed while the arms remain straight (see Fig.~\ref{fig:star}d where the inner corners of the star are pushed down).
 The addition of a rigid frame solves this problem by constraining the arms to the plane.
 This frame also allows to position the gripper around the object when not pressurized by keeping the flat sheets in the plane.